bimasenaputra/search-engine/README.md

 If you want to use or finetune your own model, you can utilize squad_to_dpr.py which convert your dataset from SQuAD format to DPR format.

+Alternatively, you can train the model with the provided bioASQ dataset by running `dpr.py`, then load the trained model.
 ### 📋 Evaluation
 `Under construction`